Father Alienation: How It Affected My Daughter

 Hi Jacob….At times I have seen glimpses of improvement in Abigail’s behaviour but overall, I would say no, and in fact the last couple of weeks there has been a regression in her behaviour.
 Abigail’s behaviour definitely stands out in comparison to the other students.
 At times the other children get annoyed because Abigail’s behaviour often interrupts class discussions.
 It is easy to see the frustration on the other children’s faces when they have to wait while Abigail needs to be spoken to several times to put her book away and sit and stay in her seat.
 Grade One Teacher

 The National Clearinghouse on Family Violence (since replaced by Stop Family Violence) has indicated that possible indicators of emotional abuse and neglect include (among others): inappropriate behaviour for age or development.
+To read more about Abigail’s behaviour problems click here.

 Along with father alienation against me, this has amounted to emotional neglect on Erin’s part because a) our daughter was suffering because of it, and b) Erin did not stop her actions that were causing this suffering, or c) try to get Abigail help with it.

 My daughter should, at the very least, be receiving counselling, but there is nothing I can do about that without the mother’s permission.
+And, of course, Abigail’s willingness.

-As you may know, in 2010, I began recording a lot of this story in journal format to my friend, Tammy.
+In 2010, I began recording a lot of this story in journal format to my friend, Tammy.
 About two years after I sent the above email to the mother, I described the following to Tammy about Abigail’s behaviour.
 The following were my exact words to her.
 Take special note of the bolded text:

 Fri., 16 Dec.
 2011: